hms-dbmi/service-workbench-automation-security-scripts/README.md

 * CloudWatch agent (latest available stable version) to push status of agents.
 * Splunk agent V9.0.1 is used to pull in system logs into the Splunk SIEM in boundary.
 * Trend Micro DSM agent (latest available stable version) used for Anti Virus/Malware, IDS/IPS, Firewall etc.
 * Nessus Agent v10.3.1 is used to perform vulnerablity scans.

+This was developed by stackArmor ( stackarmor.com ) in support of HMS/DBMI for thier SWB efforts.